wagiminator/C64-Collection/C64_Joystick_Adapter/README.md

 sudo service udev restart
 ```

-On Windows you will need the [Zadig tool](https://zadig.akeo.ie/) to install the correct driver.
-Click "Options" and "List All Devices" to select the USB module, then install the libusb-win32 driver.
+For Windows, you need the [CH372 driver](http://www.wch-ic.com/downloads/CH372DRV_EXE.html).
+Alternatively, you can also use the [Zadig Tool](https://zadig.akeo.ie/) to install the correct driver.
+Here, click "Options" and "List All Devices" to select the USB module, and then install the libusb-win32 driver.
 To do this, the board must be connected and the CH55x must be in bootloader mode.

 ### Entering CH55x Bootloader Mode
 A brand new chip starts automatically in bootloader mode as soon as it is connected to the PC via USB.
 Once firmware has been uploaded, the bootloader must be started manually for new uploads.
 To do this, the board must first be disconnected from the USB port and all voltage sources.
 Now press the BOOT button and keep it pressed while reconnecting the board to the USB port of your PC.
 The chip now starts again in bootloader mode, the BOOT button can be released and new firmware can be uploaded within the next couple of seconds.